Loading, please wait...

 Is it safe to go to Egypt?

-Following the advice of the FCO before planning your trip, and registering with the British embassy, will be enough to ensure you remain out of any trouble and enjoy your trip.
+Following the advice of the FCDO before planning your trip, and registering with the British embassy, will be enough to ensure you remain out of any trouble and enjoy your trip.

 Is Egypt in the European Union?